giang-vu/Jenkins_Lynda/jenkins_nginx_aws/README.md

 # 4. Deployment to Elastic Beanstalk
 - Create an EB application name "my-eb-app", Web server environment name "development" with Python platform and use Sample application.
-- Download the Python sample code and upload to GitHub
+- Download the Python sample code and upload to GitHub.
+- Edit the project "jenkins_git_webhook_test" configuration:
 	- Restrict where this project can be run: elastic-beanstalk
 	- Source Code Management: Git: Additional Behaviours: Check out to specific local branch (avoid warnings)
 	- Build: Execute shell: